kartikgothwal/websiteLearners--blogging-platform/README.md

      - Replace the blogID and commentId with the blog Id and the commentId of the blog and the comment that you want to delete

+# Contributing
+  If you'd like to contribute, please fork the repository and     create a pull request.
+You can also create issues for bug reports or feature requests.

+# License
+  This project is licensed under the MIT License - see the LICENSE file for details.